casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 Querying the network
 ^^^^^^^^^^^^^^^^^^^^^

 The previous step has simulated a real deploy on the network.
 The next code snippet describes how to query the network to find the *contract hash*.

 Contracts are deployed under the context of an account.
-Since we created the deploy under the context of `self.ali`, this is what we will query here.
+Since we created the deploy under the context of `self.ali`, this is what we will query next.
 The ``query_contract`` function uses ``query`` to lookup named keys.
 It will be used to implement the ``balance_of``, ``total_supply`` and ``allowance`` checks.

 .. code-block:: rust